bcgov/platform-developer-docs/src/docs/database-and-api-management/opensource-database-technologies.md

 MongoDB is a [non-relational database](https://insightsoftware.com/blog/whats-the-difference-relational-vs-non-relational-databases/).
 If a relational database would better suit your application's needs, consider [Postgres](#postgres) instead.

-You can find Platform Team supported image for MongoDB at `artifacts.developer.gov.bc.ca/bcgov-docker-local/mongodb-36-ha`.
+You can find a Platform Team supported image for MongoDB at `artifacts.developer.gov.bc.ca/bcgov-docker-local/mongodb-36-ha`.

 ## Redis